niels-lubbes/orbital/README.md

 then this construction leads to surfaces of degree either 4 or 8 in S^3 that contain two circles through each point.

-The examples of the degree 8 celestial surfaces of shapes I, II and III in the article
+The examples of the degree 8 celestial surfaces with shapes I, II and III in the article
 ["The shapes of surfaces that contain a great and a small circle through each point"](https://arxiv.org/abs/2205.14438) are constructed using the following code snippets.